abdelfattah-lab/BitMoD-HPCA-25/OmniQuant-BitMoD/README.md

-# Omniquant-BitMoD
+# OmniQuant-BitMoD

-Omniquant-BitMoD is the implementation of BitMoD datatype with [Omniquant](https://github.com/OpenGVLab/OmniQuant) framework.
+OmniQuant-BitMoD is the implementation of BitMoD datatype with [OmniQuant](https://github.com/OpenGVLab/OmniQuant) framework.

 ## Installation